 As far as friends are concerned, there are different levels of meeting and greeting.
 It's like filling out more than one application for the same job.
 If your partner's friends do not approve of you, it's not the end of the world or your relationship, but there will be more conflict than necessary.
 The same can be said about your mate's family.

-Family is the hardest blow and pill to swallow.
+Someone's family can be the hardest blow and pill to swallow.
 Some families stay true to their culture and it may state that one person should stick to their kind.
-Other families may not have an issue with interracial relationships until their child or other relative is in one and ask for their approval, especially when the subject of marriage comes up.
+Other families may not have an issue with interracial relationships until their child or other relative is in one and asks for their approval, especially when the subject of marriage comes up.

 Having children in an interracial relationship can be a dream come true or it can be a nightmare because of culture.
 In some cultures, the woman plays a strong, lead role and when another woman comes about, things can get ugly.
 A lot of the time, a woman who is used to being in charge of her child's life will not be willing to accept another woman coming into the picture and calling the shots.
 While it's not an insult, your mother-in-law may feel like it's a punch to the face.
 The mother-in-law, daughter-in-law feud could last forever.
 On the other side of things, you may face a father-in-law who believes you will never be great enough for his daughter.
 When it comes to your partner's family's approval, you may have to jump through hoops and pull off a few magic tricks to get everything in order.
 Something as simple as education can cause problems because one family does not think it's important and the other family feels a proper life cannot be had without education.

 Getting Over Interracial Difficulties and Differences